'OK boomer': National Party leader candidate Todd Muller the man who copped insult from Chlöe Swarbrick

 A "boomer" is shorthand for a baby boomer - someone born between 1946 and 1964.

-While Swarbrick's "OK boomer" insult went global, the jibe was misdirected - Muller is only 52 years old, making him a Generation X baby.
+While Swarbrick's "OK boomer" insult went global, the jibe was misdirected - Muller is only 52, making him a Generation X baby.

 Muller has a political history.